Ahm3dAlAli/Ahm3dAlAli/README.md

 # 💫 About Me:
-Hi, I'm a Data Scientost with a deep understanding of Artificial Intelligence (AI) and Data Science, specializing in Machine Learning (ML).
+Hi, I'm an AI Engineer with a deep understanding of Artificial Intelligence (AI) and Data Science, specializing in Machine Learning (ML).
 My passion for innovation and technology has always driven me to create AI-driven solutions that solve real-world challenges.

 # 💻 Tech Stack: